Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 >expression of early response genes;

-> “remote” consequences of ischemia (reaction local inflammation, microvascular disorders, damage to the blood-brain barrier;
+> “long-term” consequences of ischemia (reaction local inflammation, microvascular disorders, damage to the blood-brain barrier;

 > apoptosis.

-In acute circulatory failure I of a certain area of the brain, the latter is able to temporarily compensate for local ischemia through the mechanisms of autoregulation and increased collateral blood flow.
-However, a further decrease in cerebral blood flow leads to disruption of autoregulation and the development of metabolic disorders.
-It has been established that the processes of O2 and glucose consumption by the brain run in parallel.
-Glucose is the only supplier of energy necessary for the normal course of metabolic processes, because. most of them are energy-dependent: synthesis of proteins, many neurotransmitters, binding of a neurotransmitter to a receptor, impulse transmission, exchange of ions through plasma membrane etc. The first reaction to brain hypoxia occurs in the form of inhibition of protein synthesis.
-Protein and RNA synthesis proceeds more actively in the cerebral cortex and cerebellum.
-The metabolism of glucose usually proceeds with a predominance of the aerobic pathway, which gives large quantity macroergic compounds (36 ATP molecules from 1 glucose molecule).
-Increasing hypoxia leads to the predominance of anaerobic glycolysis, which is more unfavorable energetically (2 ATP molecules from 1 glucose molecule).
+In case of acute circulatory failure In a specific area of the brain, the latter is capable of temporarily compensating for local ischemia through mechanisms of autoregulation and enhancing collateral blood flow.
+However, a further decrease in cerebral blood flow leads to a breakdown of autoregulation and the development of metabolic disorders.
+It has been established that the processes of consumption of O2 and glucose by the brain occur in parallel.
+Glucose is the only supplier of energy necessary for the normal course of metabolic processes, because most of them are energy-dependent: synthesis of proteins, many neurotransmitters, binding of a neurotransmitter to a receptor, impulse transmission, ion exchange through plasma membrane etc. The first reaction to brain hypoxia occurs in the form of inhibition of protein synthesis.
+Protein and RNA synthesis occurs more actively in the cerebral cortex and cerebellum.
+Glucose metabolism usually occurs with a predominance of the aerobic pathway, giving more high-energy compounds (36 ATP molecules from 1 glucose molecule).
+Increasing hypoxia leads to the predominance of anaerobic glycolysis, which is more energetically disadvantageous (2 ATP molecules from 1 glucose molecule).
 Due to energy deficiency in mitochondria, oxidative phosphorylation is inhibited, and lactic acid accumulates in the cell.
-At the same time, the content of carbon dioxide in the brain tissue increases and PH shifts to the acid side.
-There is lactic acidosis.
-As a result, in the focus of ischemia there is a decrease in cerebral blood flow, while in its environment there is an increase in blood flow to the detriment of the ischemic zone - the phenomenon of "luxurious perfusion" (according to Lassen).
+At the same time, the carbon dioxide content in the brain tissue increases and the pH shifts to the acidic side.
+Lactic acidosis occurs.
+As a result, in the focus of ischemia there is a decrease in cerebral blood flow, while in its surroundings there is an increase in blood flow to the detriment of the ischemic zone - the phenomenon of “luxurious perfusion” (according to Lassen).
 The growing energy deficit under these conditions leads to further disruption of energy-dependent processes.
-The transition to anaerobic glycolysis leads to an increase in the alpha-ketoglutaric acid not used in the Krebs cycle into the amino acid glutamate, which also has the properties of an excitatory mediator (Swanson et al., 1994).
+The transition to anaerobic glycolysis leads to an increase in alpha-ketoglutaric acid, unused in the Krebs cycle, into the amino acid glutamate, which also has the properties of an excitatory mediator (Swanson et al., 1994).
 In addition, increasing lactic acidosis blocks the reuptake of glutamate.
-Thus, the excitatory neurotransmitter accumulates in the intercellular space, which leads to the development of "glutamate excitotoxicity", i.e. excitation of cells by glutamate.
-Lactic acidosis combined with increasing hypoxia causes a disorder electrolyte balance nerve and glial cells: the release of K + ions from the cell into the extracellular space and the movement of Na + and Ca ++ ions into the cell, which suppresses the excitability of neurons and reduces their ability to conduct nerve impulses.
+Thus, the excitatory neurotransmitter accumulates in the intercellular space, which leads to the development of “glutamate excitotoxicity,” i.e. stimulation of cells by glutamate.
+Lactic acidosis in combination with increasing hypoxia causes disorder electrolyte balance nerve and glial cells: the release of K+ ions from the cell into the extracellular space and the movement of Na+ and Ca++ ions into the cell, which suppresses the excitability of neurons and reduces their ability to conduct nerve impulses.

-Exciting amino acids(glutamate, aspartate) act on neuronal receptors for N-methyl - D-aspartate (NMDA - receptors) that control calcium channels.
-Their overexcitation leads to a "shock" opening of ionic calcium channels and additional excess influx of Ca++ ions from the intercellular space into neurons and its accumulation in them.
+Exciting amino acids(glutamate, aspartate) act on neuronal receptors for N-methyl – D-aspartate (NMDA receptors), which control calcium channels.
+Their overexcitation leads to a “shock” opening of ionic calcium channels and additional excess influx of Ca++ ions from the intercellular space into neurons and its accumulation in them.

-Norepinephrine, whose release during hypoxia initially increases sharply, activates the adenylatskylase system, which stimulates the formation of AMP, which causes an increase in energy deficit and leads to an increase in Ca ++ ions in nerve cells.
+Norepinephrine, the release of which initially increases sharply during hypoxia, activates the adenylate kylase system, which stimulates the formation of AMP, which causes an increase in energy deficiency and leads to an increase in Ca++ ions in nerve cells.

-Microglial cells activated by increasing hypoxia synthesize potentially neurotoxic factors: proinflammatory cytokines (interleukins 1,6,8), tumor necrosis factors, ligands for the glutamate NMDA receptor complex, proteases, superoxide anion, etc. Excitation of NMDA receptors leads to the activation of the NO- synthetase involved in the formation of nitric oxide from arginine.
-The complex of nitric oxide with superoxide anion helps to reduce the production of neutrophins.
-Neutrophins are regulatory proteins nervous tissue synthesized in its cells (neurons and glia), acting locally - at the site of release and inducing branching of dendrites and growth of axons.
-These include: nerve growth factor, cerebral growth factor, neutrophin-3, etc. Anti-inflammatory factors (interleukins 4,10) and neutrophins prevent the damaging effect on the ultrastructure of nerve and glial cells of neurotoxic factors - the end products of lipid peroxidation.
+Activated by increasing hypoxia, microglial cells synthesize potentially neurotoxic factors: proinflammatory cytokines (interleukins 1,6,8), tumor necrosis factors, ligands for the glutamate NMDA receptor complex, proteases, superoxide anion, etc. Excitation of NMDA receptors leads to activation of the NO- enzyme synthetase involved in the formation of nitric oxide from arginine.
+The complex of nitric oxide with superoxide anion helps reduce the production of neutrophins.
+Neutrophins are regulatory proteins nerve tissue, synthesized in its cells (neurons and glia), acting locally - at the site of release and inducing dendritic branching and axonal growth.
+These include: nerve growth factor, cerebral growth factor, neutrophin-3, etc. Anti-inflammatory factors (interleukins 4,10) and neutrophins prevent the damaging effects of neurotoxic factors, the end products of LPO, on the ultrastructures of nerve and glial cells.
 Destruction of the phospholipid complex nerve cells leads to the production of antibodies to them.
-The release of anti-inflammatory and vasoactive substances from ischemic brain tissue leads to the penetration of neurospecific proteins into the blood, which leads to the development of an autoimmune reaction and the production of antibodies to nervous tissue.
+The release of anti-inflammatory and vasoactive substances from ischemic brain tissue leads to the penetration of neurospecific proteins into the blood, which leads to the development of an autoimmune reaction and the production of antibodies to the nervous tissue.

 Under conditions of increasing energy deficiency, further inhibition of the synthesis of RNA, proteins, phospholipids, and neurotransmitters occurs.
-Inhibition of the synthesis of neurotransmitters disrupts the connections between neurons and deepens metabolic disorders in them.
-A decrease in protein synthesis in the ischemic focus leads to the expression of cell death genes and triggers a genetically programmed cell death mechanism - apoptosis, in which the cell breaks up into parts in the form of apoptotic bodies, which are separated in membrane vesicles that are absorbed by neighboring cells and/or macrophages.
+Inhibition of the synthesis of neurotransmitters disrupts connections between neurons and deepens metabolic disorders in them.
+A decrease in protein synthesis in the ischemic focus leads to the expression of cell death genes and triggers a genetically programmed mechanism of cell death - apoptosis, in which the cell disintegrates into parts in the form of apoptotic bodies, separated in membrane vesicles that are absorbed by neighboring cells and/or macrophages.
 IN pathological process glial cells are involved faster and to a greater extent, brain neurons are involved more slowly and less significantly (Pulsinelli, 1995).
 At this stage of ischemia, metabolic disorders are reversible.

-The volume of blood flow is 10-15 ml per 100 g of brain tissue in 1 min. is a critical threshold beyond which irreversible changes– necrosis (Hossman, 1994), which is accompanied by the release of cell contents into the intercellular space and the development of an inflammatory reaction.
+The volume of blood flow is 10-15 ml per 100 g of brain tissue per minute. - critical threshold beyond which irreversible changes– necrosis (Hossman, 1994), which is accompanied by the release of cell contents into the intercellular space and the development of an inflammatory reaction.

-In the mechanism of origin of VBN more significant are the atherothrombotic factor and hemodynamic, "subclavian steal", less significant: embolic factor, angiospasm and changes rheological properties blood (hyperlipidemia, hyperfibrinemia, polycythemia, etc.).
+In the mechanism of origin of VBN more significant are the atherothrombotic and hemodynamic factors, “subclavian steal”, less significant: the embolic factor, vasospasm and changes rheological properties blood (hyperlipidemia, hyperfibrinemia, polycythemia, etc.).

-To the development of VBN (according to the degree of significance) are: occlusive and stenosing lesions of the arteries of the VBS (especially stenosis of the vertebral arteries and primary thrombosis);
+The following lead to the development of VBN (in order of importance): occlusive and stenotic lesions of the VBS arteries (especially stenosis of the vertebral arteries and main thrombosis);

 1) deformation of the vertebral arteries;